elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 end
 ```

-Our first test starts a new `KV.Bucket` using the `start_supervised` function and performs some `get/2` and `put/3` operations on it, asserting the result.
-We don't need to explicitly stop the agent because we used `start_supervised/2` and that takes care of automatically terminating the processes under test when the test finishes.
+Our first test starts a new `KV.Bucket` by calling the `start_link/1` and passing an empty list of options.
+Then we performs some `get/2` and `put/3` operations on it, asserting the result.

 Also note the `async: true` option passed to `ExUnit.Case`.
 This option makes the test case run in parallel with other `:async` test cases by using multiple cores in our machine.
 This is extremely useful to speed up our test suite.
 However, `:async` must *only* be set if the test case does not rely on or change any global values.
 For example, if the test requires writing to the filesystem or access a database, keep it synchronous (omit the `:async` option) to avoid race conditions between tests.

 Async or not, our new test should obviously fail, as none of the functionality is implemented in the module being tested:

 ```
-** (ArgumentError) The module KV.Bucket was given as a child to a supervisor but it does not implement child_spec/1
+** (UndefinedFunctionError) function Foo.start_link/0 is undefined (module Foo is not available)
 ```

-Since the module has not yet been defined, the `child_spec/1` does not yet exist.

 In order to fix the failing test, let's create a file at `lib/kv/bucket.ex` with the contents below.
 Feel free to give a try at implementing the `KV.Bucket` module yourself using agents before peeking at the implementation below.